ApiLogicServer/Docs/docs/index.md

 <details markdown>

-<summary>Integrate: APIs and Messages</summary>
+<summary>Integrate: APIs and Messages -- Instant Business Relationships</summary>

 &nbsp;

+The automatically created JSON:API provides **no-code ad hoc integrations**.
+For example, other applications might require a customer record, and their addresses.
+This requires no code, and reduces future custom API development:

+1. Create the API
+2. Declare [security](Security-Overview.md){:target="_blank" rel="noopener"}, to control access and row level authorization

-Integrate with B2B Partners, using Python and Flask to create custom endpoints with under 10 lines of code:
+Integrate with B2B Partners by creating **custom endpoints** using Python and Flask, with under 10 lines of code.  *Instant business relationships.*  Observe that:

+1. Update logic is partitioned out of each service - or UI - into shared [Logic](Logic.md){:target="_blank" rel="noopener"}
+2. Mapping between SQLAlchemy rows and requests is automated with the [RowDictMapper](Integration-Map.md){:target="_blank" rel="noopener"}

 ![APIs](images/integration/dict-to-row.jpg)

 <br>

-Integrate internal systems using Kafka, with business logic events:
+Integrate internal systems with **Kafka**, using business logic events:

 ![Messages](images/integration/order-to-shipping.jpg)

+For more on integration, explore running code in the [Application Integration Sample Tutorial](Sample-Integration.md){:target="_blank" rel="noopener"}.

 </details>